exercism/v3/languages/csharp/reference/exercise-concepts/protein-translation.md

 - integers: `int` type used as a counter in the loop
 - math operations: <, *, and ++
 - strings: substring and comparison
+- exceptions: throw an exception in the event of invalid input

+## Using a switch for mapping the proteins

 - switch cases: to convert the string to a protein name (including default case)

-- exceptions: throw an exception in the event of invalid input
+## Using a dictionary for mapping the proteins

+- dictionaries: `Dictionary<K, V>` is used to store a mapping
+- immutable data structures: `ReadonlyDictionary<K, V>` should be used for the mapping which never changes